Flep-Glop/rogue-resident-local/public/images/title/README.md

 - Frame switching happens automatically on hover/interaction
 - Buttons also scale slightly (10% larger on hover, 5% smaller on click)
 - All background layers are static (no scrolling animation)
+- Purple abyss layer is static (visible from start, no animation)
 - Uses 640x360 coordinate system with uniform scaling to fit viewport
-- Title sprite updated to 242x85 dimensions
+- Title sprite is 640x360 (same as background) for proper compositing
-- Z-ordering: background → cloud-1 → cloud-2 → cloud-3 → cloud-4 → UI elements
+- Z-ordering: background → cloud-1 → cloud-2 → cloud-3 → purple-abyss → title → UI elements
 - All sprites should be in PNG format for transparency support

 ## Fallback Behavior: